axsh/wakame-vdc/docs/content/installation.md

 #### Download and register a machine image

 Of course we can't start any instances if we don't have a machine image to instantiate.
-For this guide we are just going to download a simple machine image containing Ubuntu 10.04 (Lucid Lynx).
+For this guide we are just going to download a simple machine image containing Ubuntu.

 Wakame-vdc's default directory for keeping images is `/var/lib/wakame-vdc/images`.
 Create it.